The Curse of Buddy Holly

 - Bill Pickering

 - Pickering not only knew and worked with Holly, but he also sang at his funeral and had contact with Holly's widow 25 years after Holly's death.
 Pickering was a DJ - the first to play Buddy Holly's solo effort, "Blue Days, Black Nights".
 Pickering and his group, The Pickering Brothers ("The Picks"), eventually met the musician and were overdubbed on several Holly classics, including "Oh, Boy!" and "Maybe Baby."
-When Holly died in 1959, Bill Pickering sang at his funeral.

 - The Picks disbanded, reuniting in 1969.
 Unfortunately, the group was sidelined in 1974; Bill Pickering suffered his first stroke, rendering him blind for nearly two years.
 He recorded once more, ten years later, again overdubbing on Holly tracks.
 He was motivated by Maria Elena Santiago, Holly's widow, when she related how Holly had wanted to work with The Picks again.
 The overdubs were Pickering's last foray into music.
 In January 1985, he sufferd another, this time fatal, aneurysm.
 He died at the age of 58.
 In Lubbock, Texas.
 Hometown of one Charles Hardin ("Buddy") Holley.